Which certification is best for you?

 That means the organization is focused on providing meaningful insight into sports sciences as it applies to fundamental biomechanics.

-As an NPO, they are a research forward institution which is why the NSCA network is comprised of leaders in the field of sports science and sports medicine as it relates to exercise mechanics.
+As an NPO, they are a research forward institution which is why the NSCA network is comprised of leaders in the field of sports science and sports medicine as it relates to exercise mechanics, professionals with careers in exercise science.

 As you might know, getting certified isn’t a one-off affair.
 Your certification kicks at the moment you pass your exam, but from there, the clock starts ticking towards its expiration.